 Field Notes, Installment I

 Since getting myself held by T.S.A. for public annoyance would hardly serve to get me home faster, I resisted both temptations and pulled out a notebook.
 Commitment-phobe that I am, I prefer pencil to paper.
-(Ink requires a certainty that I rarely have.)
+(Ink requires a degree of certainty that I never have in drawing.)
 Below is the first of the project–drawing and “field notes” together–that gets longer with every flight (and I travel a good bit).
 As the “field notes” have expanded, they have started to come together in a loose narrative.
 We shall take this in good Dickensian fashion: installments.

 As I written previously, I am not an artist.
 “Lasciate ogni speranza, voi ch’entrate!”